Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Isomorphisms of the categories of diffuse P-representations

 The \textit{strong operator topology} (SOT) on $B(\scrH)$ is the locally convex topology generated by the family of seminorms $B(\scrH) \ni T \mapsto \norm{T(z)}$ indexed by vectors $z \in \scrH$.
 Hence, a net of (bounded linear) operators $(T_\lambda)_\lambda$ converges to an operator $T$ in the SOT if and only if

 This will be denoted by This is the so-called {\it pointwise convergences} topology or the {\it product topology} where $\scrH$ is equipped with its norm topology.
-This is clearly a weaker topology than the norm topology on $B(\scrH)$.
+The SOT is strictly weaker than the norm topology on $B(\scrH)$ when $\dim(\scrH)=\infty$ (of course if $\dim(\scrH)<\infty$ then the SOT and the norm topology are the same).

 If $S\subset B(\scrH)$ is a multiplicative subset containing the identity and closed under taking adjoint, then the celebrated theorem of von Neumann shows that the SOT closure of the linear span of $S$ is equal to its bicommutant $S''$ (i.e.~the relative commutant of the relative commutant $S'$ of $S$ inside $B(\scrH)$).
 We say that $S''$ is the von Neumann algebra generated by $S$ and denote it by $\VN(S)$.
 When $S=\sigma(G)$ for a unitary representation $\sigma:G\to\U(\scrH)$ of a group $G$, then note that $\sigma(G)'$ is the space of $G$-intertwinners (which is a von Neumann algebra since $S'=S'''$).
 Hence, $\VN_\sigma(G):=\VN(\sigma(G))$ is the relative commutant of the space of $G$-intertwinners.